nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

 immediately for X-Road messaging.
 Changes to the configuration are also usually relatively infrequent.
 These were one of the [basic assumptions](#basic_assumptions) about the environment.
 Users should make sure this holds true for them.

-The slave nodes use the `keyconf.xml` in read-only mode, no changes are persisted to disk.
+The slave nodes use the `keyconf.xml` in read-only mode: no changes made from the admin UI are persisted to disk.
 Slaves reload the configuration from disk periodically and apply the changes to their running in-memory configuration.

 ###### 2.3.1.3 Other server configuration parameters from `/etc/xroad/*`